How James Found His Place in Care at Progress

 “This is a home,” Amanda explains.
 “Not a three-storey block shared with others, but a proper house where young people can contribute to all aspects of daily life.
 That sense of belonging makes a huge difference.”

 Space plays a big role in that.
-At Spring Meadows, the environment works with the support, not against it.
+At Spring Meadow, the environment works with the support, not against it.
 Adaptations are built in.
 Rooms are purposeful.
 Young people can choose calm or activity, privacy or connection.

 For Dawn, that difference is transformative.
 “The space alone reduces triggers,” she says.
 “Young people do not have to be on top of each other.
 They can step away, regulate themselves and come back when they are ready.”

-The garden has become a symbol of what Spring Meadows stands for.
+The garden has become a symbol of what Spring Meadow stands for.
 There are plans to grow fruit and vegetables, bring them into the kitchen and prepare meals together.
 It is about understanding where food comes from, making healthy choices and taking pride in something you have helped to create.

 But the thinking goes further.
 Dawn and Amanda talk about future possibilities.
 Small enterprise ideas like sharing produce with other services.
 Building confidence that could lead to volunteering or work placements.
 Each step is designed to gently prepare young people for supported living and life beyond the service.